Perfectz/PerfectZenkai/docs/mvpmasterlist.md

 ## MVP 4 — Dashboard Module (home cards)

 ### 4.1 Sparkline Card
-**User Story:** *I can see my weight trend at a glance with interactive chart.*
+**User Story:** *I can see my weight trend at a glance with cyber-styled interactive chart.*

 **Acceptance Criteria:**
-- Shows last 30 days weight data as sparkline
+- Shows last 30 days weight data as sparkline with Ki-Green stroke and glow
-- Uses React.lazy to load Recharts
+- Uses React.lazy to load Recharts with cyber styling
-- Click navigates to /weight
+- Click navigates to /weight with smooth transition
-- Handles empty data gracefully
+- Handles empty data gracefully with cyber-themed illustration
+- Hover effects with card glow and scale animation

 **Test Cases:** Vitest SVG path present

 **Implementation Prompt:**
 ```
 Create src/modules/dashboard/components/WeightSparkCard.tsx with:
-- shadcn Card with rounded-2xl shadow-sm
+- CyberCard component with subtle glow and hover effects
-- React.lazy loaded Recharts LineChart/Sparkline
+- React.lazy loaded Recharts LineChart/Sparkline with:
+  - Ki-Green stroke color (#22FFB7)
+  - Gradient fill from Ki-Green to Plasma-Cyan
+  - Glow effect on line (filter: drop-shadow)
 - Last 30 days of weight data from weight store
-- Loading state while chart loads
+- CyberSkeleton loading state while chart loads
-- Empty state with placeholder when no data
+- Empty state with cyber-themed scale illustration and "Start tracking" message
-- onClick handler to navigate to /weight
+- onClick handler to navigate to /weight with page transition
+- Hover: scale(1.02) with increased glow
-- Proper responsive sizing
+- Proper responsive sizing with cyber typography

-Use Recharts with minimal styling for clean sparkline appearance.
+Use Recharts with cyber color palette and glow effects.
 ```

 **Test‑Code Prompt:**